Introduction

 - Ensure Android SDK is installed

-- Check environment variables (ANDROIDHOME)
+- Check environment variables (ANDROID_HOME)

 Metro Bundler Errors